DimitriosIrodotou/KETJU/README.md

-Python scripts to analyse galaxy formation simulations as part of the KETJU project
+Python scripts to load data from galaxy formation simulations and to analyse and plot galactic properties.

 Also included in the EinsteinPy code from https://einsteinpy.org